ds300/derivablejs/README.md

 At no point did `root` contain a word which starts with 'b' and ends with 'o', and yet from reading the console output you would be forgiven for thinking otherwise.
 In FRP-speak this is called a 'glitch'.
 Havelock is glitch-free.

-The one major issue with both of these libraries is that they require ClojureScript.
-Don't get me wrong, I *adore* ClojureScript.
-But I'm not one of these extremely lucky people who get to use it at their job.
+The one major issue with both of these libraries is that they require ClojureScript and many of us aren't lucky enough to be able to use it in production.

-So what's available in JS land?
+So what's available in vanilla JS land?
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it requires manual memory management and doesn't seem to be publicly available anyway.

 More promising is [Knockout's Observables](http://knockoutjs.com/documentation/observables.html) + [Pure Computed Observables](http://knockoutjs.com/documentation/computed-pure.html) which seem to get the job done, but are tied to Knockout itself.
 They also have no facility for transactions and are glitchy: